oddopuscomposer/oddopuscomposer.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Salutations, I am Alix, a nerdy artist who explores quirky game development, composes wonky lyrical indie rock, and pontificates on various geekery via adventuring through possessed hyper-focused research and practical experiments.
+I am Alix, a nerdy artist who explores quirky game development, composes wonky lyrical indie rock, and pontificates on various geekery via adventuring through possessed hyper-focused research and practical experiments.
+Currently, I am incredibly ecstatic to be a PhD in Design candidate at Victoria University of Wellington in New Zealand.
-Come join me as I build nifty games, write queer tunes, craft codeful tutorials, and share interesting tidbits and ditties I come across.
+Come join me and stay awhile as post on my expeditions and misadventure of building nifty games, writing queer tunes, crafting codeful tutorials, and share interesting tidbits and ditties I come across during my erudite excursions.